 Answer: Contrary to popular belief, grains are not a reliable source of magnesium due to the high amount of pythic acid.
 You’re far better of by consuming the following foods: Raw cacao products, unprocessed salts, meat, leafy greens, and some nuts.

 I’ve heard that calcium blocks the absorption of magnesium?

-Answer: Calcium, zinc, magnesium, and iron all bind to the same receptors inside the body, however the receptors can uptake around 800 mg’s of minerals, so unless you’re megadosing on all of them simultaneously, you should be fine in terms of absorption
+Answer: Calcium, zinc, magnesium, and iron all bind to the same receptors inside the body, however the receptors can uptake around 800 mg’s of minerals, so unless you’re mega-dosing on all of them simultaneously, you should be fine in terms of absorption

 Magnesium is very much like zinc in terms of increasing testosterone.
 If you’re deficient in it, your testosterone levels will decrease quite significantly, but if you have plenty of it in your system already, then consuming even more isn’t going to do much…

 …But as explained above, majority of us in this planet can’t get enough of magnesium to begin with, so supplementation in most cases is going to increase baseline testosterone.
-If you’re looking for high quality magnesium supplement, take a look at this brand.
+If you’re looking for high quality magnesium supplement, take a look at this article.

 Thanks for reading!